Saved in hardware costs

-One of the first analyses that Meccanica realized using the SimScale platform was the stress analysis of a (cryogenic) vacuum vessel.
-The task aimed to present the behavior of the assembly exposed to atmospheric pressure while keeping the inside of the part in vacuum.
+One of the first analyses that Meccanica carried out with the SimScale cloud-based platform was the stress analysis of a (cryogenic) vacuum vessel.
+The task’s goal was to present the behavior of the assembly exposed to atmospheric pressure while keeping the inside of the part in the vacuum.

 Since no significant deformations were expected, the static finite element analysis simulation type was selected.
 The nonlinearities of the problem were limited to physical contacts.
 Further modeling improvements were achieved by removing hyperelastic o-ring gaskets.

-The performed analysis provided valuable insights into the behavior of the cryogenic vessel and was a great starting point for further, more detailed investigation.
 The screenshots and images were also used during a successful project pitch.
-This demonstrated the strategic advantage of incorporating numerical simulations into consultancy process.
+This demonstrated the strategic advantage of incorporating numerical simulations into a consultancy process.